rieckpil/progmot/content/post/writing-a-book-remotely.md

 Feedback channel, signup for shared account with an `info@yourbookname.com`.

 We've registered our domain with Route 53, Amazon's DNS Service.
 We'e build a simple self-made email forwarding with AWS SES, S3 and AWS Lambda.
 If you're curious about the implementation, check out the [source code on GitHub](https://github.com/stratospheric-dev/stratospheric/tree/main/utility/email).

+### Work With Checklists and Rotate

+We have checklist for the eBook release that the person in charge for creating a new eBook release can use to avoid missing important steps.

+We also rotate various responsibilites

 ### Centralize the Feedback Channels